physical-biology-of-chromatin/LatticePoly/README.md

 # LatticePoly

-MC simulations of polymer and liquid-liquid phase separation on a body-centered cubic lattice.
+MC simulations of polymer and liquid-liquid phase separation on a face-centered cubic lattice.

 ## Requirements